iammardev/Multer-and-Node/README.md

-Create a folder public/uploads in which image will be saved and removed if you delete them. run npm i npm run dev
+Create a folder public/uploads in which image will be saved and removed if you delete them. <br>
+run npm i<br>
+npm run dev<br>